WHAT'S NEW IN THE SUPPORT HUB?

 King County Public Health Updates: General information & updates on a county level

-Seattle Good Business Network members from Northwest Sewn and Seattle Made programs have been manufacturing, donating, buying, selling, and providing materials for the production of PPE/face masks.
-Find out how you can get involved and/or support these local businesses and their initiatives.
+Seattle Good Business Network members from Northwest Sewn and Seattle Made programs have been manufacturing and distributing materials for the production of PPE/face masks.

 Help Support Our Mission

 By supporting Seattle Good Business Network, you help support our work to build a vibrant, sustainable, and inclusive local economy, and to help our local businesses when they need it the most.
 Learn about all the work we do here.